+ How long is the school year?

 + Your prices are so reasonable but I'd like to know if there are more discounts available?

-As a functioning parent co-op, GACM is able to provide low tuition rates in exchange for current family involvement in the running of the school.
-At this time, we do not offer scholarships or additional financial assistance.
-We are in the process of becoming a vendor for the VDSS Subsidy Program.
+GACM is able to provide low tuition rates in exchange for current family involvement in the running of the school.
+If you have a special circumstance, we welcome you to reach out!
+We are a vendor for the VDSS Subsidy Program.

 + Are children who go the preschool 3 days a week in a separate classroom from the 5 days a week children?